battlecode/battlecode-scaffold-2017/README.md

 Next, you'll need to choose how you want to work on battlecode - using an IDE, using a terminal, or mixing and matching.

+## Important note for Windows users

+If you get errors while trying to execute Gradle tasks, make sure that you do not have the client open.

 ### Using Eclipse